Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 This confidence building activity for young adults focuses on the “competence” aspect of self-esteem.
 It’s a potent reminder of your teenager’s strengths and achievements, borrowed from the field of positive psychology.

-How to Download Your Free Self-Esteem Worksheets For Teens
+How to Get Your Free Self-Esteem Worksheets For Teens

-The workbook will support your child to complete the 5 activities described in this article.
+The self esteem worksheets will support your child to complete the 5 activities described in this article.

 They are perfect for home use but are also great self-esteem activities for high school students in class.